-Novel Emerging Active-Matrix Displays and Devices
+Emerging Active-Matrix Displays and Devices

 Developers of active-matrix displays continue to push the limits of the physical design and manufacturing on both small and large extremes.
-Many novel displays or devices have been studied by many research groups to solve these limits.
-Papers are solicited on displays and devices based on novel materials and designs or novel applications.
+One example is active-matrix devices and displays with low-temperature processes on flexible substrate.
+This contribution may include process with chemical compatibility, dimensionaltolerance control due to the thermal-coefficient difference both during the process and the usage and cost.
+Papers are solicited on displays and devices based on novel materials and designs or emerging applications